wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Spent little time reading today, mostly worked on katas (completed three).
 **Thoughts:** The shift made by working on katas is that it puts your mind into a _"how do I solve this problem"_ mode.
 It isolates a hurdle overwhich we can jump with code.
 I'm really starting to look for **business-value** items in my day-job I could write a `Go` script for...
 We shall see ^.^

+---

+## Day 29, October 31, 2019

+**Today's Progress:** Go in Action: good reading on value / pointer receivers today.
+And learned Go will actually produce the proper receiver based on the specific kind of type which is calling the `method`.

+Solved katas again, actually planned the required math with pen and paper before typing any code!
+This is usually a difficult practice for me; I like to be fingers on-keyboard, even though that can drag-out effective problem solving.

+**Thoughts:** Still looking for something practical to implement Go in my day job...